messagemedia/webhooks-php-sdk/README.md

 ```

 ## 🎬 Get Started
 It's easy to get started.
-Simply enter the API Key and secret you obtained from the [MessageMedia Developers Portal](https://developers.messagemedia.com) into the code snippet below and a mobile number you wish to send to.
+Simply enter the API Key and secret you obtained from the [MessageMedia Developers Portal](https://developers.messagemedia.com) into the code snippet below.

 ### 🚀 Create a webhook
 ```php